Pat Novak, for Hire: Synopsis

 Ladies and gentlemen, the American Broadcasting Company brings to its entire network one of radio's most unusual programs … Pat Novak, for Hire.

 Pat Novak, for Hire is set on the San Francisco waterfront and depicts the city as a dark, rough place where the main goal is survival.
 Novak is not a detective by trade, but he owns a boat shop on Pier 19 where he rents out boats and does odd jobs to make money.

-Each episode of the program, particularly the Jack Webb episodes, follows the same basic formula; a foghorn sounds and Novak's footsteps are heard approaching.
+Each episode of the program, particularly the Jack Webb episodes, follows the same basic formula; A foghorn sounds and Novak's footsteps are heard approaching.
 He then pauses and begins by wearily saying "Sure, I'm Pat Novak... for hire" (in one episode, "Rory Malone", he opens with "Sure, I'm Pat Foghorn...").
 The foghorn repeats and leads to the intro theme, during which Novak gives a monologue about the waterfront and his job renting boats.
 Jack Webb narrates the story and plays the titular character.
 A downtrodden cynic, Novak throws off such lines as "Around here a set of morals won't cause any more stir than Mother's Day in an orphanage".
 He then relates a story about the trouble in which he found himself the past week.

+The series existed, in fact, simply to push one-liners.
+Each story was exactly like all the others.
+They all opened to the same general patter...
+This was always the transition into the so-called story.
+Someone would hire Novak...Someone would get murdered, Novak would become the "patsy," and he'd get beaten up at least once by the thugs and again for good measure by his old enemy, Police Inspector Hellmann.
+His drunken pal, Jocko Madigan, would be enlisted to do some legwork, and all would end in glorious violence.
+The closing line...The listener was told who had done what, to whom, and occasionally why and how.
+None of it made much sense, but people tuned in for the writing and delivery.